Home page banner

 The Care Transitions Intervention® (CTI) is an evidence-based, short-term model that complements a systems’ care team by empowering the client to develop self-care skills and helps them assume a more activated role in their health through a whole-person approach.

-During a 30-day program, clients with complex care needs (and/or family caregivers) work with a Transitions Coach®, to build and practice self-management skills that will ensure their needs are met during the transition from hospital to home.
+During a 30-day program, clients with complex care needs (and/or family care partners) work with a Transitions Coach®, to build and practice self-management skills that will ensure their needs are met during the transition from facility to home.
 A Transitions Coach® gets the time to understand, motivate, and explore what matters to the client by putting them in the driver’s seat.
-Together they navigate through personal skill development, taking charge of self-management tools, and gaining confidence in four key areas of health, known as the Four Pillars® (medication, primary care, personal health record, and knowing their warning signs).
+Together they navigate through personal skill development, taking charge of self-management tools, and gaining confidence in four key areas of health, known as the Four Pillars® (medication management, medical care follow-up visits, personal health record, and knowing their symptom warning signs).

 The Transitions Coach® role is new — it’s whole person, patient-first care, and it works.